"Última flor do Lácio, inculta e bela,

 - RR: always a “hard r”.

 - S: Yet another complex consonant.
 Like with R, it’s pronounced differently depending on its position.
 In the beginning of words and after the consonant N it always sounds like the s in sea.
 When between vowels it’s realized as a z.
 In word and syllable-final positions, it varies depending on the dialect.
-Many pronounce it as the sh in ash, while others, mostly in Brazil, pronounce it as expected, like an s.
+Most Portuguese-speaking countries (except Brazil) pronounce it like sh in "ash", however, most of Brazil (with the notable exception of the Rio de Janeiro dialect) pronounces it as an s.

 - SS: always like the s in sea.